liebke/mechanician/examples/notepad/README.md

 ### Notepads Tools

-Telling the AI a fact will, usually, cause it to write a *note* in its *Notepad*, and you can ask it to remember a fact explicitly.
+Telling the AI a fact will usually cause it to write a *note* in its *Notepad* or you can just ask it to remember a fact explicitly.

-You can ask the AI to list all the *notes* in its *Notepad*, to delete a *note*, or to delete the entire *Notepad*.
+You can also ask the AI to
+* list all the *notes* in its *Notepad*
+* delete a *note*
+* delete the entire *Notepad*

-The *Notepads* tools also include a method to get the current date and time, which can be useful for adding a timestamp to a *note*.
+* get the current date and time, which can be useful for adding a timestamp to a *note*

 ### Notepad Storage